MWATelescope/mwa_trigger/docs/index.rst

 Welcome to mwa_trigger's documentation!
 =======================================

-For an explanation of the MWA frequency specifications please see :ref:`freq_spec<MWA Frequency Specifications>`.
+For an explanation of the MWA frequency specifications please see :ref:`MWA Frequency Specifications<freq_spec>`.

 .. toctree::
    :hidden: